- Initiative responds to urgent climate and biodiversity challenges across the planet

-With this shared mission, the alliance cuts across many of Expo’s key themed weeks that will explore collaborative solutions to pressing issues, including the Global Goals, Climate and Biodiversity, and Water.
+With this shared mission, the alliance cuts across many of Expo’s key-themed weeks that will explore collaborative solutions to pressing issues, including Global Goals, Climate and Biodiversity, and Water.

 Her Excellency Reem Al Hashimy, Director General of Expo 2020 Dubai Bureau and UAE Minister of State for International Cooperation, said: “Our alliance with ZSL recognises the need for meaningful, collaborative action to address the looming threats of climate change and human encroachment – helping humanity to become more aware of our connection to wildlife and the natural world.